How Many Hours Do ATVs Last? What is Considered High?

 Factors That Affect the Life Expectancy of an ATV

-These are the factors that matter the most regarding how long you can expect an ATV to last.
+These factors matter the most regarding how long you can expect an ATV to last.

 Maintenance and Upkeep

 Maintenance is critical when it comes to the life expectancy of ATVs.
-Failing to keep up with the scheduled service intervals will drastically reduce the number of hours you get out of the bike.
+Failing to keep up with the scheduled service intervals will drastically reduce the hours you get to enjoy the vehicle.

-ATVs have a relatively high power-to-weight ratio compared to a car or most other on-road vehicles.
+ATVs have a higher power-to-weight ratio than most cars or other on-road vehicles.
 Small, high-output engines are typically more service-intensive than heavier engines with less power.

 Proper maintenance should include regular cleaning and re-greasing.
 Proper cleaning is essential after riding in the mud and before long-term storage.

 Mud left sitting contains moisture that speeds up corrosion and may negatively impact plastic and rubber materials.
-Bushings and bearings need to be greased regularly to expel moisture that would otherwise cause corrosion, premature wear, and eventually component failure.
+Bushings and bearings must be greased regularly to expel moisture that would otherwise cause corrosion, premature wear, and, eventually, component failure.

 Related: 15 tips to prevent rust from developing on your ATV